We love artichoke hearts. Seriously, they're like little flavor bombs ready to jazz up any dish!

 - Herbed Goodness: Mix in some dried herbs like oregano or basil for an Italian flair; feel free to go wild with your favourite herbs!

-- Dijon Mustard Dip: Combine Dijon mustard and Greek yogurt for a tangy dipping sauce that pairs perfectly with the crispy artichokes.
+- Dijon Mustard Dip: Combine 2 tablespoons Dijon mustard with ¼ cup Greek yogurt for a tangy dipping sauce that goes well with the crispy artichokes, with Dijon mustard originating from Burgundy in France.

 Serving Suggestions